-Wife and mother of three, I enjoy annoying my husband whenever the children give me a moment of peace.
-I spend entirely too much time dealing with ‘author stuff’ according to the family, but when I’m not I’m generally surfing Facebook or reading a book (Or trying to if I could get a moment of peace).
+Wife and mother of four, I enjoy annoying my husband whenever the children give me a moment of peace.
+I spend entirely too much time dealing with ‘author stuff’ according to the family, but when I’m not I’m generally surfing Facebook or reading a book (Or trying to if I could get five minutes without someone yelling “Mommy!”).

 I grew up on sci-fi and fantasy, though once I found PNR in 2013 I’ve stuck with romance.
 It’s rare for me to reread books because there are so many out there and so little time, but The Mating by Nicky Charles was what introduced me to the romance world and that series is one of the few I could read back-to-back on repeat and be happy.

 Usually I spend my days chasing around a tiny terrorist who knows too many bad words, is addicted to cheese, and doesn’t like bedtime.
 In the few minutes that she’s distracted I get as much work done as possible until she needs me for the thousandth time.

-My oldest is the only boy and he’s entering puberty.
+My oldest is the only boy and he’s now a teen.
 None of us may survive.
 Luckily he got my book-smarts and my love of reading, so he should at least make it to graduation if I don’t strangle him first.
 I’ve found a new respect for parents of anyone over the age of ten.
 This is cruel and unusual punishment.

 My oldest daughter is the easy one.
 My mini-me, except she’ll only read graphic novels.
 Too smart for her own good, she makes me hope she doesn’t make the same decisions I did when I was younger.